-As the Seaside Rural area becomes increasingly popular as a recreation, retirement and residential area, private land will be developed at an accelerating rate.
+As the Seaside Rural Planning Area becomes increasingly popular as a recreation, retirement and residential area, private land will be developed at an accelerating rate.
 Huge portions of the area, however, are and will remain in open space.
-The provision of acreage homesites provides elbow room and will maintain a rural open space character for the Seaside Rural area.
 Open space is one of the benefits of resource management.
-Resource management lands, such as forest and agriculture lands, provide or have potential economic value which requires some form of protection to maintain their wise utilization.
+Resource management lands, such as forest and agriculture lands, provide economic value which requires some form of protection to maintain their utilization.
 A majority of the Seaside Rural area will be preserved for forest uses.